The Executive’s Guide to Ecommerce Email Marketing

 Is Your Current Email Program Healthy?

-Before we dive in, here are some questions to consider to determine how your current email program is performing.
+Before we dive in, here are some questions to consider when determining how your current email program is performing.

-2. What percent of your total revenue does email account for?
-Email should account for upwards of 15% of your total revenue.
-As mentioned above, in healthy, mature programs, this number is upwards of 30%.
+- What percent of your total revenue does email account for?
+Email should account for upward of 15% of your total revenue.
+In healthy, mature programs, this number is upward of 30%.
 Not there?
 That means a healthy program could add 30% to your top line.

 The Correct Approach to Email Marketing